 There are times when you must use a basis other than cost.
-In these cases, the fair market value or the adjusted basis of certain property may be used.
+In these cases, you may need to know the property's fair market value or the adjusted basis of the previous owner.

 Fair market value.
 This is the price at which the property would change hands between a buyer and a seller, neither being forced to buy or sell and both having reasonable knowledge of all the relevant facts.
 Sales of similar property, around the same date, may be helpful in figuring fair market value.